Professor, Systems Engineering

 Associate Editor, Journal of Online Engineering Education

-George W. Donaghey College of Engineering and Information Technology (EIT), University of Arkansas at Little Rock.
+George W. Donaghey College of Science, Technology Engineering and Math, University of Arkansas at Little Rock.

 Web Site URL: http://syen.ualr.edu/hmalrizzo.html

 - Ph.D, Electrical Engineering (Highest Honors), University of New Brunswick, Canada

 - Design and analysis of flexible antennas based on metamaterials, electromagnetic band gap structures, and artificial magnetic conductors.

 - Design of miniaturized microstrip antennas and wireless systems for implantable/wearable devices.

 - Design, analysis, and testing of RF antennas and sensors based on carbon nanotube technologies.